Fourty4Four/XStoreUnlocker/README.md

 # XStoreUnlocker

 DLC unlocker for Microsoft Store and Xbox PC games.
-Works on any game that uses the Xbox GDK (XGameRuntime.dll).
+Works on any game that uses the Xbox GDK (XGameRuntime.dll) by Zephkek.

 ## Install